-Note: this example involves some simple math.
+Before we start, note that this example involves some simple math.
 You don’t have to follow the specific numbers too closely, what matters is the concept behind it.

 In the current game, Richard opened his envelope and found 2000$.
 Based on the rules, he knows that Bob got either 1000$ or 4000$, with equal probability.